lachlan-ibm/ibmvia_autoconf/docs/examples.rst

             You might need to set a host file entry for your Operating System.
     |br|
     ``base_image.yaml`` should be a file that exist in the working directory of the user running the configuration tool.
-The content of this file is expectd to be:
+The content of this file is expected to be:

     .. include:: ../examples/snapshot_pipeline/base_image.yaml
        :literal: